PFA03027/alpha_concurrent/README.md

 ### To install your system
 Current libalconcurrent builder is not prepared installing logic.
 Therefore please do below by your build system or manual operation.
-1. copy the folder libalconcurrent/inc/alconcurrent into your expected header file directory
+1. copy the header files directory that is libalconcurrent/inc/alconcurrent into your expected header files directory
 2. copy the library file "libalconcurrent/libalconcurrent.a" into your expected library files directory

 If you build libalconcurrent as a shared library, please copy it.

 ## How to build by cmake
 ### Pre-condition:
-1. Checkout googletest.
-Because libalconcurrent includes googletset as submodule, please execute below to checkout googletest;
-        $ git submodule update --init --recursive
-Currently, libalconcurrent uses googletest v1.11.0.

-2. Please prepare cmake on your system.
+Please prepare cmake on your system.
 In case of Windows system, please download cmake windows binary from https://cmake.org/download/.
 After install, please copy xxx/CMake/yyy to zzz/migwin/.
 Cmake is installed into C:\Program Files\CMake normally.
 And E.g, the eclipse environment is C:\Eclipse\pleiades\eclipse\mingw.
 In this case, Copy all folders in C:\Program Files\CMake to C:\Eclipse\pleiades\eclipse\mingw.

-### Build step
+### Build by cmake for library only build
-1. Prepare build directory for cmake build
-2. type command in the prepared directory
+type command in the prepared directory
-        $ mkdir build
-        $ cd build
+        $ make all
-        $ cmake -G "your target generater" <path of alpha_concurrent>
-        $ cmake --build .
-You could refer make_win_eclipse.sh or make_linux.sh as the sample for above commands

 Current linking library of test decided by cmake.
-Therefore please configure cmake global option "BUILD_SHARED_LIBS" according your purpose like below;
+Therefore please configure cmake option "ALCONCURRENT_BUILD_SHARED_LIBS" via make option according your purpose like below;
-        $ cmake -D BUILD_SHARED_LIBS=ON .....(other command line options)

-If you would like to do parallel build, please use -j N option or environment variable CMAKE_BUILD_PARALLEL_LEVEL for CMake.
-Especially, in case that you will use Eclipse with CMake project, please select the approach "environment variable CMAKE_BUILD_PARALLEL_LEVEL for CMake".
+        $ make ALCONCURRENT_BUILD_SHARED_LIBS=ON all

 ### Build test code and execute test
 After Build step, please execute below commands
-        $ cmake --build . --target build-test
-        $ cmake --build . --target test
+        $ make test

 # Configuration MACRO
 Please refer common.cmake also

-### ALCONCURRENT_CONF_NOT_USE_LOCK_FREE_MEM_ALLOC
-If comiple with ALCONCURRENT_CONF_NOT_USE_LOCK_FREE_MEM_ALLOC, lock free algorithms uses malloc/free instead of general_mem_allocator.

 ### ALCONCURRENT_CONF_USE_THREAD_LOCAL
 If compile with ALCONCURRENT_CONF_USE_THREAD_LOCAL, this library uses thread_local for dynamic thread local storage class instead of pthread thread local storage.
 If you could rely on the destructor behavior of thread_local variable of C++ compiler, you could enable this option.
-And then, you could get a little bit better performance.
+And then, you could get better performance.
 (G++ version 11.3.0 works well.)

-### ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_INFO, ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_DEBUG, ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_TEST, ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_DUMP
-Configuration for log output type.
-Error log is alway enable to output.
+So, now this option is defined as default configuration.

+### ALCONCURRENT_CONF_ENABLE_SLOT_CHECK_MARKER
+If compile with ALCONCURRENT_CONF_ENABLE_SLOT_CHECK_MARKER, memory slot offset is checked by simple algorithm.
+This makes better behavior for memory corruption.
+So, now this option is defined as default configuration.

+### ALCONCURRENT_CONF_PREFER_TO_SHARE_CHUNK
+If compile with ALCONCURRENT_CONF_PREFER_TO_SHARE_CHUNK, it will behave like sharing the memory slot as much as possible.
+If this option is not set, prefer to use per-thread memory slots.
+Since each thread has an independent memory slot, it is less likely that memory allocation and release contention will occur.
+On the other hand, since each thread has an empty memory slot, the efficiency of memory usage decreases.

+### Utility option
-### ALCONCURRENT_CONF_ENABLE_DETAIL_STATISTICS_MESUREMENT
+#### ALCONCURRENT_CONF_ENABLE_DETAIL_STATISTICS_MESUREMENT
 If define this macro, it enables to measure the additional statistics that is the internal information to debug lock-free algorithm.

+### Debug purpose options
-### ALCONCURRENT_CONF_USE_MALLOC_ALLWAYS_FOR_DEBUG_WITH_SANITIZER
+#### ALCONCURRENT_CONF_USE_MALLOC_ALLWAYS_FOR_DEBUG_WITH_SANITIZER
 If you would like to pass through a memory allocation request to malloc() always, please define this macro.

 This macro loses the lock-free nature of the memory allocation process and is prone to memory fragmentation.
 Instead, the compiler sanitizer has the benefit of working effectively.

-### ALCONCURRENT_CONF_ENABLE_RECORD_BACKTRACE_CHECK_DOUBLE_FREE
+#### ALCONCURRENT_CONF_ENABLE_RECORD_BACKTRACE_CHECK_DOUBLE_FREE
 If you would like to record the backtrace of allcation and free for debugging, please define this macro.
 If you define this macro, the compilation also needs -g(debug symbol) and it is better to define  -rdynamic.

+#### ALCONCURRENT_CONF_ENABLE_CHECK_OVERRUN_WRITING
+If compile with ALCONCURRENT_CONF_ENABLE_CHECK_OVERRUN_WRITING, write over run is checked.

+### Internal use build option
+#### ALCONCURRENT_CONF_ENABLE_CHECK_LOGIC_ERROR
+If compile with ALCONCURRENT_CONF_ENABLE_CHECK_LOGIC_ERROR, it will detect logical error.
+This is only for internal debugging or porting activity.

+#### ALCONCURRENT_CONF_ENABLE_THROW_LOGIC_ERROR_EXCEPTION
+If compile with ALCONCURRENT_CONF_ENABLE_THROW_LOGIC_ERROR_EXCEPTION, it throw std::logic_error when detect logical error.
+This is only for internal debugging or porting activity.

+#### ALCONCURRENT_CONF_ENABLE_MALLOC_INSTEAD_OF_MMAP
+When doing memory sanitizer test for internal lf_mem_alloc, this option is needed.
+In case of defined this option, lf_mem_alloc will call malloc/free instead of mmap/munmap.
+This is only for internal debugging or porting activity.

+### ALCONCURRENT_CONF_USE_MALLOC_FREE_LF_ALGO_NODE_ALLOC
+If comiple with ALCONCURRENT_CONF_USE_MALLOC_FREE_LF_ALGO_NODE_ALLOC, lock free algorithms uses malloc/free instead of general_mem_allocator.

+### ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_INFO, ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_DEBUG, ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_TEST, ALCONCURRENT_CONF_LOGGER_INTERNAL_ENABLE_OUTPUT_DUMP
+Configuration for log output type.
+Error log is alway enable to output.

-### ALCONCURRENT_CONF_ENABLE_NON_REUSE_MEMORY_SLOT
+###
-Even if an allocated memory via general_mem_allocator is free, it just marks as discared and not re-use it.
-This will makes memory leak.
-On the other hand, it is effective to analyze double free bug.
-If you use this option, it is recommened to enable ALCONCURRENT_CONF_ENABLE_RECORD_BACKTRACE_CHECK_DOUBLE_FREE also.

 # Patent
 ## Hazard pointer algorithm